aplteam/DotNetZip/README.md

 ## Using instance methods

-First you need to create an instance:
+First you need to create an instance.
+The constructor requires the name of the ZIP file to be created (if it does not exists yet) or altered (in case it already exists):

 ```
  myZip←DotNetZip (,⊂'C:\Temp\MyZip')